 ERP systems are used by multiple industries – banks, healthcare, food and beverage, e-commerce, retail, etc. It helps companies manage their accounts, finances, supply chain, human resources and such other departments through a unified platform.
 When multiple departments require to access common data, verbal communication can result in the partial loss of information resulting into productivity loss and no or less profit booking.
 With an ERP system, multiple departments can be collaborated together to generate data accessible by different teams in real-time from anywhere.
 But, in this case, how do you protect the information that is not public and requires to be kept confidential, yet shared between some parties?
 This is when the ERP integration with blockchain technology works wonders where the data can be shared between two parties (here computers) to be accessed by trustworthy individuals but this data cannot get copied.

 Companies using ERP systems can be benefited with blockchain integration to manage their finances, keep inventories in check, track supply chain and perform high-end transaction without having to worry about security or cyberattacks.
 In order to create more transparent, secure and seamless experience, 90% banks from North America and Europe are investing in blockchain technology.

 Sage Software Solutions (P) Ltd. has been designing and implementing ERP systems for over three decades to businesses across India.
-You can also SMS SAGE to 56767 or drop a mail at firstname.lastname@example.org for a free demo and consultation.
+You can also drop a mail at firstname.lastname@example.org for a free demo and consultation.

 Disclaimer: All the information, views and opinions expressed in this blog are those of the authors and their respective web sources and in no way reflect the principles, views or objectives of Sage Software Solutions (P) Ltd.